ganelson/inform/resources/Documentation/Writing with Inform.md

 isn't allowed.
 The numbers are fixed and all exist already; we can write a story where the world has no Bengal tigers, but not a story where the world has no number between 4 and 6.
 That doesn't mean numbers are all alike, of course, and we will later see that we can use words like `even` and `odd` to describe numbers, and even create new adjectives like `unlucky` or `perfect` for them.
 But these are not kinds.
 Saying that 2 is an even number does not create a new number, and saying that 3 is an even number makes no sense.
 So it is not possible in Inform to create a `kind of number`.

-But what we can do is to invent entirely new concepts, like so:
+But what we can do is to invent entirely new sorts of quantity, like so:

 	A distance is a kind of value.